 Federal employee business

-As part of the shutdown, close to 800,000 federal employees are locked out of their job and, therefore, not heading to work each day.
-Small businesses located near and around federal buildings, like those near national parks and monuments, won't see as much business as usual.
+As part of the shutdown, many federal employees are locked out of their job and, therefore, not heading to work each day.
+Small companies located near and around federal buildings, like those near national parks and monuments, won't see as much business as usual.
 Nowhere is the impact greater than in Washington, D.C., where the majority of the furloughed employees are based.

 No workplace safety checks

 Small businesses needing help with workplace safety issues will most likely be on their own for the duration of the shutdown.
 The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA), which is tasked with ensuring safe and healthy working conditions at U.S. businesses, "will send home three-quarters of its staff, and suspend most workplace safety inspections," according to Bloomberg.

 International travel delays

 Small businesses whose employees are planning international work may have to reschedule those trips if they are still waiting to receive their passports.
-While the U.S. Department of State still plans to issue passports during the shutdown, delays are expected, especially in locations where passport offices are located in federal buildings that have been closed due to the shutdown.
-Fox News reports that during the last shutdown in 1995, 200,000 U.S. applications for passports went unprocessed.
-So, although there is a chance travelers could receive their passports during the shutdown, there is also a good possibility they won't, and will have to make alternate travel arrangements.
+While the U.S. Department of State still plans to issue passports during the shutdown, delays are expected, especially in cases where passport offices are located in federal buildings that have been closed due to the shutdown.